Water play

 On hot days, most parents are not looking for playground poetry.
 They want to know where kids can get wet, whether there is a bathroom nearby, and whether the trip home will be manageable afterward.

-This page uses the language families actually use: splash pads, sprinklers, water playgrounds, spray parks, and NYC Parks spray showers.
+The guide uses the language families actually use: splash pads, sprinklers, water playgrounds, spray parks, and NYC Parks spray showers.
 The goal is to help you choose a playground where water play fits the rest of the day.

 Start with these water-play pages